yext/search-core/docs/answers-core.querysource.md

 ## QuerySource enum

-The source of the search request
+The source of the search request.

 <b>Signature:</b>